ElleMartin/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides meaning to the elements in your code.

 2. What are the 4 areas of the box model?

+-Content
+-Padding
+-Border
+-Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 4. Explain why git is valuable to a team of developers.

+It allows all members of the team to submit and track changes to the code over the course of the project.

 5. Define mobile-first design in your own words.

+Mobile first design is when you design for a mobile device, putting the necessary elements in place based on importance since you have smaller real estate to work with.
+Then, as you design for larger devices, you can expand on the content to include extras and more visual elements if you want.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.